-Up to date of approval of these financial statements, certain new standards, amendments and interpretations to existing standards have been published but which are not yet adopted by the EU.
-The Authority plans to adopt the new standards upon their effective date.
+As of the approval date of these financial statements, there are new standards, amendments, and interpretations to existing standards that have been published but are not yet in effect for the current reporting year.
+The Authority has not early adopted these changes but intends to do so once they become effective.
+The changes resulting from these standards are not expected to have a material effect on the financial statements of the Authority.
 The new and amended standards follow: